Nissan Altima

 By

-Nearly every automaker, from Ford (F) to BMW, has been impacted by the ongoing semiconductor chip shortage, which started in the first half of 2020 and is expected to continue through at least the end of 2022.
-This is impacting car buyers as well, pushing prices way up and making it difficult to find the car you want.
+Nearly every automaker, from Ford to BMW, was impacted by the ongoing semiconductor chip shortage, which started in the first half of 2020 and was expected to continue through the end of 2022.
+The chip shortage impacted car buyers as well.
+The shortage pushed prices way up and made it difficult to find the car you want.

 Article continues below advertisement